-In simple words, chest muscle is used during pushing movements, therefore exercises like push-ups, bench press, dumbbell flys are examples of chest exercises.
+In simple words, chest muscle is used during pushing movements, therefore exercises like push-ups, bench press, and dumbbell flys are examples of chest exercises.

 On the other hand, the back has so many muscles, out of which the major muscles are latissimus dorsi, rhomboids, and teres major.
-All these muscles are used for pulling movements like rowing, pull-ups, chin-ups, etc. So why train these antagonistic muscles together.
+All these muscles are used for pulling movements like rowing, pull-ups, chin-ups, etc. So why train these antagonistic muscles together?
 Let’s find the answer below!

 Why Should You Train Chest And Back Together?

 As both have different functions and are opposite muscles, it is still a good idea to train both of them together and the main reason behind this is-

 If you train opposite muscles at the same time, you are allowing enough time for the muscles to recover after each exercise.
 For example, if you do a bench press of 3 sets and then do a lat pulldown, then during the tour back exercise, you are giving rest to the chest so that it can recover from the heavy bench presses you did before lat pulldowns.

 So when you are finished with the lat pulldowns, your chest is again ready for another exercise because you allowed your chest muscles to get recovered.
 This way, both these muscles will get enough rest to recover from the intense exercise.